DivJAth/OOADPytorch/README.md

 `./main.py --batch_size=32 --lr=0.01

 ## Output
-This ouput will be printed on the console
+The ouput will be printed on the console